longestneckedgiraffe/crepe/README.md

 # crepe

-Crepe is a nick-name for my personal portfolio website, view updates and more in this repo
+Crepe is the name of my blog website, see code changes in this repo

-## Contribution
+## Why crepes?

-No plans for contribution.
+Because they're delicious.
+(I mean [look](https://stock.adobe.com/search?k=crepes) at them)

 ## License